treejer/mobile/src/components/Card/README.md

 # Card

-> This component is a simple View with some styles
+> This component does return the white card with default styles, and it's dynamic